LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 DAY 3: WEDNESDAY, JULY 22

-From Medieval Glory of Trakai to Historic Vilnius Palaces and Castles
+From Medieval Glory of Trakai to Historic Crypts and Michelin Dining

 Today, after a leisurely breakfast, you will take a half day trip to Trakai, a small town just about a 30-minute drive from Vilnius.